History of Anatolia: Prehistory

 Wall painting of a bull, deer and man from Çatalhöyük; 6th millennium BCE; reconstruction in their original positions of the bull's heads and the human relief-figure; Museum of Anatolian Civilizations, Ankara.

 Prehistory of Anatolia encompasses the entire prehistoric period, from the earliest archeological records of human presence in Anatolia, to the advent of historical era, marked by the appearance of literacy and historical sources related to the territory of Anatolia (c.
 2000 BCE).
 In 2014, a stone tool was found in the Gediz River that was dated with certainty to 1.2 million years ago.
-The 27,000 years old homo sapiens footprints of Kula and Karain Cave are samples for human existence in Anatolia, in this period.
+The 27,000-year-old Homo sapiens footprints of Kula and Karain Cave are samples for human existence in Anatolia, in this period.
 Because of its strategic location at the intersection of Asia and Europe, Anatolia has been the center of several civilizations since prehistoric times.
 Neolithic settlements include Çatalhöyük, Çayönü, Nevalı Çori, Hacılar, Göbekli Tepe, and Mersin.

 Ancient Anatolia

 Early Bronze Age

 Bronze metallurgy spread to Anatolia from the Transcaucasian Kura-Araxes culture in the late 4th millennium BCE, marking the beginning of the Bronze Age in the region.
-Anatolia remained in the prehistoric period until it entered the sphere of influence of the Akkadian Empire in the 24th century BCE under Sargon I. The oldest recorded name for any region within Anatolia is related to its central areas, known as the "Land of Hatti".
+Anatolia remained in the prehistoric period until it entered the sphere of influence of the Akkadian Empire in the 24th century BCE under Sargon.
+The oldest recorded name for any region within Anatolia is related to its central areas, known as the "Land of Hatti".
 That designation that was initially used for the land of ancient Hattians, but later became the most common name for the entire territory under the rule of ancient Hittites.
 The interest of Akkad in the region as far as it is known was for exporting various materials for manufacturing.
 While Anatolia was well endowed with copper ores, there is no trace as yet of substantial workings of the tin required to make bronze in Bronze-Age Anatolia.
 Akkad suffered problematic climate changes in Mesopotamia, as well as a reduction in available manpower that affected trade.
 This led to the fall of the Akkadians around 2150 BCE at the hands of the Gutians.